verylargebox/VLBUserIdentity/README.md

 #Motivation
 To provide a simple way for users to login.
-To provide a simple way for developers to implement.
+To provide a simple way for developers to implement user authentication.

 #Implementation
 Upon registering, the user client - in this case the iPhone - is assigned a residence.